Array Type Manipulation In C++ - C++ Programming Tutorial

 2. Array Elements Access:

-Indexes ranging from 0 to (array size - 1) are used to access array elements:
+Indices from 0 up to (size of the array - 1) are employed for retrieving array elements:

 Example